-British General Guy Carleton and Rebel General Benedict Arnold exchange fire during the Battle of Valcour—the first naval battle of the Revolution on Lake Champlain
+British General Guy Carleton and Rebel General Benedict Arnold exchange fire during the Battle of Valcour.

 Yet several months passed before Carleton was prepared for an offensive of his own to fight the Rebel forces on Lake Champlain.
 Perhaps most significant for the preparation of the campaign was the construction of a British armada on the lake.
 These war ships would be necessary to oppose the Rebel fleet, and to lay siege to Fort Ticonderoga, a legendary fort near the south end of Lake Champlain.
 Naval Lieutenant John Schank coordinated the transport of boats, whole or in pieces, to St. John, by road or over the rapids of the Richelieu River.
 Only the ship Inflexible was constructed in entirety at St. John.
 The transport and construction of ships was time-consuming and continued through summer.

 Unbeknownst to Carleton, the Rebels had anticipated an offensive on Lake Champlain and were busy in Skenesborough, present-day Whitehall, expanding the Rebel fleet that already consisted of four boats captured from the British the previous year.
 A total of 15 vessels were prepared.
 Rebel General Benedict Arnold, an experienced New England merchant and captain, saw to the construction of the fleet, but he was not happy with the volunteers recruited from the Northern Army to man them.
 Arnold wrote, “we have a wretched motley crew in the fleet, the marines the refuse of every regiment, and the seamen, few of them ever wet with salt water.”